Chapter 6 Conveyance & Transportation Issues

 Nonhuman Primates (Monkeys, Apes)

-Turtles can transmit salmonella to humans, and because turtles are often kept as pets, restrictions apply to their importation.
+Turtles can transmit Salmonella to humans, and because turtles are often kept as pets, restrictions apply to their importation.
 More information is available at www.cdc.gov/animalimportation/turtles.html.
-A person may import no more than 6 viable turtle eggs or live turtles with a carapace (shell) length of <4 in (10 cm).
+A person may import ≤6 viable turtle eggs or live turtles with a carapace (shell) length of <4 in (10 cm) for noncommercial purposes.
 More turtles may be imported with CDC permission but only for science, education, or exhibition.
-CDC has no restrictions on the importation of live turtles with a carapace length >4 in.
+CDC has no restrictions on the importation of live turtles with a carapace length ≥4 in.
 Check with USDA or FWS regarding additional requirements to import turtles.

 African Rodents and Civets

 To reduce the risk of introducing monkeypox and the severe acute respiratory syndrome (SARS) coronavirus, live African rodents and civets, as well as potentially infectious products made from these animals, may not be imported into the United States (see www.cdc.gov/animalimportation/africanrodents.html or www.cdc.gov/animalimportation/civets.html).
 Exceptions may be made for animals imported for science, education, or exhibition purposes, with permission from CDC.

 Bats are reservoirs of many viruses that can infect humans, including rabies virus, Nipah virus, and SARS coronavirus.
 To reduce the risk of introducing these viruses, the importation of all live bats requires a CDC permit.
 Because they may be endangered species, bats also require additional permits issued by FWS.
 The application for a CDC import permit for bats can be found at www.cdc.gov/animalimportation/bats.html.